 Item Component Function 1 TouchPad light Blue: TouchPad is enabled.
 Amber: TouchPad is disabled.
 2 TouchPad Moves the pointer and selects or activates items on the screen.
-3 Left and right TouchPad buttons Function like the left and right buttons on an external mouse.
-4 TouchPad on/off button Enables/disables the TouchPad.
-5 TouchPad vertical scroll zone Scrolls up or down.
+3 TouchPad horizontal scroll zone Allows you to scroll left or right.
+4 Left and right TouchPad buttons Function like the left and right buttons on an external mouse.
+5 TouchPad on/off button Enables/disables the TouchPad.
+6 TouchPad vertical scroll zone Allows you to scroll up or down.